twimart/twimart.github.io/content/english/portfolio.md

 ### About me ###

 My name is Thomas, and I live in Amiens, France.
-I'm currently a computer science student, and I'm very interested in computer network administration, as well as in cybersecurity.
+I'm currently studying computer science (in a BTS SIO), and I'm very interested in computer network administration, as well as in cybersecurity.
-This site serves me as a portfolio, but also as personal notes for the missions I have to accomplish for my studies.
+This site serves as a portfolio, but also as personal notes that I use for the missions I have to accomplish for my studies.

+### The BTS SIO ###

+During these two years of BTS, I learned the basic principles of computer networks, the different communication protocols, network architectures and network security.
+This BTS allowed me to have basic but concrete knowledge, and will be a springboard for my student career.

 ### My projects ###